jazz-community/dng-type-system-management/README.md

 ## License
 This software is licensed under the Eclipse Public License: [Eclipse Public License - v 1.0](com.ibm.rm.typemanagement/LICENSE.html)

-The code is dependent on and uses the following packages

 ## Dependent on
-The code usses the following packages published under the following licenses
+The code is dependent on, and usses the following packages published under the following licenses

 | Package          | Version      | License                                                         |
 |------------------|--------------|-----------------------------------------------------------------|